hunter-teacher-cert/unit_plan-introduction-to-game-development-hs/README.md

 (include here description of unit, what class(es) it fits into, when...)

 In this unit, students will create online experiences using Roblox Studio for developing games and virtual worlds.
 Students will learn design and development skills through different activities using the Roblox Studio and script editor.
-The are five main compoents the unit will include:
+There are five main compoents the unit will include:
   - Getting to know Roblox
   - Advanced IDE Concepts
   - Prompts